 Inspired by their sweet American Donut Shop expedition, the H-Van toured London in the lead up to Easter - complete with giant 3D donut prop!

-Teaming up with Doughnut Time, an Australian donut brand (who's menu features everything from maple syrup to watermelon), Google brought a truckload of them to London for everyone to get their sugar-fix.
+Teaming up with Doughnut Time, an Australian donut brand (with a menu featuring everything from maple syrup to watermelon), Google brought a truckload of them to London for everyone to get their sugar fix.
 However, there was an extra sweet twist – by visiting the pop-up, visitors were in for a chance to take home either a brand new Google Home Mini, or two delicious donuts.
 How sweet is that!

 When guests ordered, they had the chance to win a surprise – a Google Home Mini – with their donut.
 The built-in truck conveyor delivered a box full of delights to take home and guests discovered whether the box is filled with a donut or Google Home Mini.
 Google hoped to bring Londoners’ morning commute to life with the help of the Google Home Mini.
 Powered by the Google Assistant, Londoners could see how the Mini can help with their morning routine, how to keep up-to-date with breaking news, calendars, journeys, weather updates, and more.